aussieklutz/UniFi-Network-Server/README.md

 # UniFi-Network-Server
-Dockerized UniFi Network Server + MongoDB (via LinuxServer.IO) Combines the LinuxServer.IO docker image of the Unifi Network Application with one of the UniFi supported versions of MongoDB (4.4)
+Docker compose UniFi Network Server + MongoDB (via LinuxServer.IO) Combines the LinuxServer.IO docker image of the Unifi Network Application with one of the UniFi supported versions of MongoDB (4.4)

 ## Getting Started